stone-payments/stoneco-guidelines/analytics/python/README.md

 #### Pandas

+Pandas library is the most extended one for analytics in python.
+It uses numpy on the background, what makes it very fast.

 ##### Input types

 In order to read files, the best way is to use pandas's predefined functions.
 It allows to load the following type of files into a panda object: